-Churches must labor to show themselves servants to their communities, reaching out in Kingdom love and power to meet people at the point of their need and alleviate their suffering and want.
+Churches – which are the Body of Christ in their community – must labor to show themselves servants to their neighbors, reaching out in Kingdom love and power to meet people at the point of their need, to alleviate their suffering and want, and to demonstrate the beauty and joy of the Kingdom in various ways.
 And they must preach the Gospel of the Kingdom, Good News that begins in repentance, calls for faith, and issues in hope and a transformed life.

 Our generation is tired of Christians who merely talk a good game.
 Talk without works of love will not persuade.
 Works of love without Kingdom proclamation will only deceive.
 Both are needed, as Jesus demonstrated, and Columbanus knew.

 If we ever find a way to get back to a Gospel of word and deed, we might once again begin to make some headway for the Kingdom among the people of our generation.

 1. What opportunities for showing the righteousness, peace, and joy of the Kingdom will you have today?

 2. With whom will you share a word about Jesus today?

 Psalm 26.1-3 (Aberystwythe: Jesus, Lover of My Soul)

 Vindicate me, Lord on high; I have walked within Your Word.

 Never wav’ring, though I sigh, I have trusted You, O Lord!

 Prove me, Lord, prove even me!
 Test my heart and try my mind.